riverbed/steelscript-netim/examples/capacity_reports/README.rst

   pip3 install -r requirements.txt
   python3 run.py --sites_yml sites.yml --config_yml config.yml

-sites_example.yml is an example of what needs to be included for each site and interface config_example.yml is where the NetIM authentication information is provided, along with reporting period and other parameters output shows an example output from a lab environment
+- sites_example.yml is an example of what needs to be included for each site and interface
+- config_example.yml is where the NetIM authentication information is provided, along with reporting period and other parameters
+- The output/ directory shows an example output from a lab environment

 Contribute
 -----------